 Tamworth Business Chamber (the then EO, Marjolyn Thomas), Gunnedah Chamber of Commerce (the then President Anne Luke), Narrabri Chamber of Commerce (President Russell Stewart) Quirindi Chamber of Commerce (the then President, Lorraine Reiley)

-At the conclusion of the DEP, Thank You letters were distributed to each supporter and volunteer.
+At the conclusion of the DEP, Thank You letters were distributed to each supporter & volunteer.

-New initiatives were formed by group participants including New England North West IQ Initiative (NewIQ) and the Global IQ workshops.
+New initiatives were formed by group participants including New England North West IQ Initiative (NewIQ) & the Global IQ workshops.

 This spawned a new series of Innovation workshops, supported by Regional Development Australia - Northern Inland involving volunteers and participants within the DEP initiative.